 Serena Release Automation does the installation and configuration tasks once the deployment units are deployed to a specified deployment area or site for a release stage.
 For example, for each stage, it might update the registries, update configuration files, and restart Web services according to the deployment task definitions.
-Later, once a release has reached the production deployment stage, Serena Release Automation could be used to distribute files from a production environment to a large number of designated servers, updating the registries, updating configuration files, and restarting Web services for all of these.
+Later, once a release has reached the production deployment stage, Serena Release Automation and/or Serena Release Automation, powered by Nolio, may be used to distribute files from a production environment to a large number of designated servers, updating the registries, updating configuration files, and restarting Web services for all of these.